 The order comes from a motion filed in November by his ex-wife seeking to change their child custody agreement.
 In the filing, she claims the "familial circumstances" changed with the allegations made against her ex-husband.

-In an affidavit, she stated military police came to her home in late October to inform her of the allegations against McGraw and claimed "authorities have found video recordings" of his stepdaughter naked.
+In an affidavit, she stated military police came to her home in late October to inform her of the allegations against McGraw and claimed "authorities have found video recordings" of a family member naked.

 McGraw's attorney filed a counterpetition on Monday, also asking the court to change the existing agreement, claiming his ex-wife's "emotional wellness and mental health circumstances" have changed.
 It did not address the allegations made by his ex-wife in the original filing.